 Monitoring absenteeism is a critical component in evaluating employee performance.
 If a person performs admirably at work but takes excessive time off sick due to work stress, overall production suffers.

 Presenteeism (attending work although ill) has a significant impact on performance.
 Putting a price on presenteeism is exceedingly difficult, but it is essential to address.
 Employees who come to work when ill, negatively impact overall productivity in the long run.
 Attending work when ill increases the risk of infecting other employees and lengthens recovery time.
 Workplace well-being programs can assist in identifying and addressing presenteeism.

 Consider the culture

 What you and your employees do and say, how you act within a firm, and how customers, products, and services are treated all contribute to company culture.
 It is the daily organizational structure that identifies you and your company.

 For the best work and improved team productivity, fostering a positive company culture is crucial for enhancing productivity in the workplace and promoting employee recognition.

 First, look through other company culture blogs to find yours.
 You’ll fit into four cultures: hierarchical, clan, market, or ad hoc.

 Then, begin developing goals that are relevant to your firm and sector.
 These will reflect your plans for the company, as well as your vision and mission.

 Create a baseline

 Lastly, you must set some baseline criteria against which to measure.
 You must identify the expected work outputs for each role.
-While applying productivity measurements to positions with defined tasks may be simple, it may be more challenging to use the same data for roles with broader responsibilities, such as receptionists and administrative employees.
+In applying employee’s productivity measurements to positions with defined tasks, it may be simple or it may be more challenging to use the same data for roles with broader responsibilities, such as receptionists and administrative employees.